Overall COVID-19 Response Plan and Protocols

 Staff may only be on campus when deemed necessary by their Supervisor.
-Work from home will continue for Administrative Staff as much as possible.
+Work from home will continue for Administrative Staff directed by their supervisor.

 School access (Rogers House) outside of class hours must be pre-approved by the Division Director/Supervisor/Assistant Head of School, Academics and Student Programs/Assistant Head of School – Finance and Operations.
 Facility Services must be advised of any access outside of normal operating hours and there may be restrictions on which areas of the school are accessible.

-All visitors must be directed to sign in at Reception and MUST wear a visitor sticker.
+All essential visitors must sign in at Reception, complete a COVID-19 screening tool, and MUST wear a visitor sticker.
 After Hours sign in book is located just outside of Reception.